rhayes777/PyAutoFit/README.rst

 -------------------

 It is straight forward to parameterize, customize and fit models made from multiple components.
-Below, we extend the example above to include a second Gaussian and an Expoenntial profile, with user-specified priors and a centre aligned with the first Gaussian:
+Below, we extend the example above to include a second Gaussian, with user-specified priors and a centre aligned with the first Gaussian:

 .. code-block:: python

-    # The model can be setup with multiple classes and before passing it to a phase and
+    # Using a CollectionPriorModel object the model can be composed of multiple model classes.
-    # we can customize the model parameters.

     model = af.CollectionPriorModel(
-        gaussian_0=Gaussian, gaussian_1=Gaussian, exponential=Exponential
+        gaussian_0=m.Gaussian, gaussian_1=m.Gaussian,
     )

-    # This aligns the centres of the Gaussian and Exponential, reducing the number of free parameters by 1.
+    # This aligns the centres of the two Gaussian model components, reducing the number
+    # of free parameters by 1.
-    model.gaussian_0.centre = model.exponential.centre
+    model.gaussian_0.centre = model.gaussian_1.centre

-    # This fixes the Gaussian's sigma value to 0.5, reducing the number of free parameters by 1.
+    # This fixes the second Gaussian's sigma value to 0.5, reducing the number of
+    # free parameters by 1.
     model.gaussian_1.sigma = 0.5

     # We can customize the priors on any model parameter.
     model.gaussian_0.intensity = af.LogUniformPrior(lower_limit=1e-6, upper_limit=1e6)
-    model.exponential.rate = af.GaussianPrior(mean=0.1, sigma=0.05)
+    model.gaussian_0.sigma = af.GaussianPrior(mean=10.0, sigma=5.0)

-    # We can make assertions on parameters which remove regions of parameter space where these are not valid
+    # We can make assertions on parameters which remove regions of parameter space.
-    model.add_assertion(model.exponential.intensity > 0.5)
+    model.add_assertion(model.gaussian_1.sigma > 5.0)

-    analysis = a.Analysis(data=data, noise_map=noise_map)

-    multi_nest = af.MultiNest()

-    result = multi_nest.fit(model=model, analysis=analysis)

 Aggregation
 -----------

 For fits to large data-sets **PyAutoFit** provides tools to manipulate the vast library of results output.

-Lets pretend we performed the Gaussian fit above to 100 indepedent data-sets.
+Lets pretend we performed the Gaussian fit above to 100 different data-sets.
 Every **PyAutoFit** output contains metadata allowing us to load it via the **aggregator** into a Python script or Jupyter notebook:

 .. code-block:: python